GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Introduction

 \end{enumerate}

-We evaluated GUIDE-VAE using a multi-user smart meter dataset to demonstrate its performance and added benefits.
-To simulate the data imbalance, we created an enrollment model where users enrol in the data collection system randomly late, reflecting real-world conditions.
-In this use case, the dataset owner (e.g., a utility company) aims to (1) create a synthetic version of the dataset and (2) complete the dataset by imputing the missing records for late-enrolling users.
+We evaluated GUIDE-VAE using a multi-user energy consumption dataset to demonstrate its performance and the added benefits it offers.
+To simulate data imbalance, we created an enrollment model in which users enrol in the data collection system at random times, reflecting real-world conditions.
+In this use case, the dataset owner (e.g., a utility) aims to (1) create a synthetic version of the dataset and (2) complete the dataset by imputing the missing records for late-enrolling users.